-- (i) An individual has at his/her disposal motivation for growth, health, and "adaptation"; - (ii) C.C.T. emphasizes the "emotional" side of the "adaptation", rather than the intellectual; - (iii) The method is directed to the immediate situation, rather than to the "emotional" situations from childhood; - (iv) The therapeutic relationship is itself a growth-experience.
+- (i) An individual is motivated for growth, health, and "adaptation"; - (ii) C.C.T. emphasizes the "emotional" side of the "adaptation", rather than the intellectual; - (iii) The method is directed to the immediate situation, rather than to the "emotional" situations from childhood; - (iv) The therapeutic relationship is itself a growth-experience.